The-Dawwctor/shrdlurn/README.md

 All javascript and CSS source code is the "src" folder.
 Generally, anything that is a route is in "src/routes".
 Anything that is not a route, but that handles interacts directly with data in the store (i.e. is wrapped with Redux's connect function) is in "src/containers".
 Anything that does not get data directly from the store will reside in "src/components".

 The setting (BlocksWorld) lives in the "src/setting".
-Here is the only logic that is blocks world dependent.
+Here is the only logic that is blocks world dependent for the robot world representation.

 ### Build Your Own Setting!